 The relation between the number of real linear factors and the real Waring rank of binary forms has been also studied by several authors (see \cite{Tok} and the references therein).
 N. Tokcan in \cite{Tok} has studied the real Waring rank for binary forms from the point of view of their factorization.

 We study a particular case, that is $K=\mathbb{R}$ and $n=2$.
-As A. Causa y R. Re affirm in \cite{CR}, the real case becomes more complicated that the complex case.
+As A. Causa y R. Re affirm in \cite{CR}, the real case becomes more complicated than the complex case.
 Also \cite{BB} emphasize the importance of the real case for the applications.
 This real binary case has been recently investigated by different authors (for instance, \cite{BCG}, \cite{CO} or \cite{Re}).
-It is also known that the complex Waring rank is less or equal than the real Waring rank (see \cite{BB}, where a detail study of this fact is given).
+It is also known that the complex Waring rank is less than or equal to the real Waring rank (see \cite{BB}, where a detailed study of this fact is given).

 In this paper we collect in Section 2 the principal definitions and notation we use hereinafter.
 We include Sylvester's and Borchardt-Jacobi's Theorems.
 In Section 3 we expound on theoretical concepts that justify our Algorithm, inspired by the Sylvester's one, for Real Waring decomposition (Algorithm \ref{alg_WD}), with little differences in odd or even cases for the rank.
-Using this Algorithm we can obtain different real Waring decompositions of length less or equal $d$ choosing $\frac{d-1}{2}$, if $d$ is odd, or $\frac{d}{2}+1$ if $d$ is even, different parameters that satisfy certain requirements.
-A pair of examples of this Algorithm is shown at the end of the section.
+Using this Algorithm we can obtain different real Waring decompositions of length less than or equal to $d$ choosing $\frac{d-1}{2}$, if $d$ is odd, or $\frac{d}{2}+1$ if $d$ is even, different parameters that satisfy certain requirements.
+Several examples of this Algorithm are shown at the end of the section.

 Section 4 is dedicated to study the Real Waring rank.
-We present our Real rank length's decomposition Algorithm (see Algorithm \ref{alg_rank}), that guarantees a real Waring decomposition with minimal length and then we can use it to determine the Waring rank of a real binary form.
+We present our Real Rank Length's Decomposition Algorithm (see Algorithm \ref{alg_rank}), that guarantees a real Waring decomposition with minimal length and then we can use it to determine the Waring rank of a real binary form.
 We also exhibit a step-by-step example where differences among complex and real ranks can be observed.
 Thus, we show how this Algorithm improves the previous one as far as Waring decomposition's length.